khobbits/PHPsig/README.md

 Make sure you have the php curl library<br />
 Create a folder called 'mal_cache' thats script writeable<br />
 Make sure the genlog.txt file is script writeable<br />
-Configure the account name to poll in the sig.php (and maybe the debug.php if you want that).
+Trigger the first 'auth', using the auth.php to seed the token.

 Contributions
 -----------